-This command will run the wpp code on two processors, using wpp.in as the input file.
+This command runs the wpp code on two processors, using wpp.in as the input file.
 Note: Before executing mpirun, you need to setup an mpd daemon (see mpich2-doc-user.pdf for more info).

-version information (-v) This option will output version information for the wpp executable.
-This information is by default printed at the beginning of every run.
+version information (-v) This option outputs version information for the wpp executable.
+The same information is by default printed to standard out at the beginning of every run.